TiagoPinto13/TiagoPinto13/README.md

 ## Hi there, I'm Tiago Pinto 👋

-I'm a **Master's student in Software Engineering at @ISEP**, passionate about **software development, cybersecurity, and cloud technologies**.
+I'm a **Master's student in Software Engineering at ISEP**, passionate about **software development, cybersecurity, and cloud technologies**.

-🔹 Former Bachelor's student in Informatics and Computing Engineering @FEUP
+🔹 Former Bachelor's student in Informatics and Computing Engineering at FEUP
-🔹 I was member of the **Cyber Intelligence Department @ACMFEUP**
+🔹 I was member of the **Cyber Intelligence Department at ACMFEUP**
 🔹 Interested in **DevSecOps, networking, and secure software solutions**
 🔹 Hands-on experience with **Docker, Azure, SQL Server, Python, C/C++, and full-stack development**